-As promised 12 months ago by officials, back in January 2016.
-All 279 New York City underground stations can now provide wireless connectivity to passengers.
+As promised 12 months ago by officials, back in January 2016, all 279 New York City underground stations can now provide wireless connectivity to passengers.
+This significant milestone marks a major improvement in the daily commute for millions of New Yorkers and visitors who rely on the subway system.

-The first wireless stations in Manhattan were enabled back in 2011 and the MTA promised that every station within the New York City network would be enabled by the end of 2017, and on New Year’s Eve 2016 the final stations came online.
+The first wireless stations in Manhattan were enabled back in 2011.
+This initial rollout was part of a broader vision to modernize the New York City subway system and enhance the commuter experience.
+The Metropolitan Transportation Authority (MTA) promised that every station within the New York City network would be enabled by the end of 2017.
+True to their word, on New Year’s Eve 2016, the final stations came online, completing the ambitious project ahead of schedule.

 MTA is also working on rolling out cell phone service to all the stations early in 2017.
+This initiative aims to provide seamless connectivity for passengers, allowing them to make calls, send texts, and use mobile data services while underground.
 The NY news website explains a little more about the new wireless connections within the New York subway.

 Earlier this month, MTA chairman Tom Prendergast said the agency would meet its goal of bringing Wi-Fi to all stations by the end of the year.
 Riders can connect to the “Transit Wireless Wi-Fi” option on their smartphone or tablet.